ryet0ast/laibb/README.md

-# Search Strategy Assistant Builder
+# LAIBB: Library genAI Bridge Builder
-**Platform-agnostic — works with ChatGPT, Claude, Gemini, Copilot Studio, and Perplexity**

-A Streamlit wizard that turns a library's database directory, search syntax rules, and research guides into one downloadable package: instructions + knowledge files that deploy to any major generative AI platform with only minor per-platform steps (paste here, upload there).
+A Streamlit wizard that turns a library's database directory, search syntax rules, and research guides into one downloadable package containing instructions + knowledge files that can be incorporated to any major generative AI platform with only minor per-platform steps (paste here, upload there).
+Early beta version was coded with assistance from Claude, mostly using Opus 4.8.

-**No AI model runs in this app.** It's a templating/packaging tool — no Ollama, no server, no GPU, no hosting.

 ---

-## Why "platform-agnostic by default" (Approach B)
+## Why platform-agnostic by default

 Rather than generating separate output per platform (ChatGPT vs. Gemini vs.
 Claude), this wizard produces **one canonical content package**.
 The actual